JustJill813/recipe-book/README.md

     - *** Make sure you've added and saved at least one recipe before viewing the details. ***

 Finally I would like to thank everyone that helped with my project.
-They all helped to point me in the correct direction, especially with getting the API to work.
+They all helped with testing and pointing me in the correct direction, especially with getting the API to work.
 I would not have finished without your help, and for that I am very grateful.
 Thank you all again.
 - Ken Quiggins
 - Milo
 - Lisa Charters
 - Alesha Robinson